devpearlkim/MemoPing-BE/README.md

 - `GET /memos?search=keyword`: Search for memos by keyword.
 - `GET /memos?tags=tag1,tag2`: Filter memos by hashtags.
 - `DELETE /memos/:id`: Delete a memo by its ID.

+## Version Information

+For detailed version information, please refer to the [CHANGELOG.md](./CHANGELOG.md).